masonalmazanrivr/pythontest/README.md

 Edit Fields: Use the color-coded dropdowns and text inputs on the right to log the outcome of the delivery attempt.
 Changes are saved automatically upon interaction.

 Street View Panorama: Click the Street View image (bottom right) to open the full interactive panorama in your default web browser for context.
+Hold right click and drag slowly to pan the camera around.
+Zoom in by hovering over the streetview image and using scrollwheel up/down.

 3. Copy & Paste Data
 This feature is designed for quickly logging identical outcomes across multiple stops: